In Construction Legal

 What is a bill of quantities?

 The bill of quantities is used in Germany for tenders and construction projects or other services.
 This describes all services in detail.
 The contractor knows exactly which services he has to provide.
-This provides the basis for the tender preparation and award decision.
-In the award process, the service specifications ensure transparency, comparability and legal certainty.
+This provides the basis for preparing tenders and selecting the contractor.
+When awarding contracts, the service specifications ensure transparency, comparability and legal certainty.
 This enables tenants to prepare their tenders on a clear and standardised basis.

 The service specifications are also used in other areas in which services or deliveries are put out to tender.
 Misunderstandings are avoided and it is ensured that all parties involved have the same expectations.
 It is therefore important that the description is precise and complete.